luyuhuang/subsocks/README.md

 tls.cert = "CERT" # certificate file path.
 tls.key = "KEY" # key file path.
 # if tls.cert or tls.key is not set, key and certificate will be automatically generated

+# if there is a users field, enable authorization.

+# method 1, using htpasswd file
+users = "HTPASSWD" # the htpasswd file path

+# method 2, configuring username-password pairs
+[server.users]
+"USERNAME-1" = "PASSWORD-1"
+"USERNAME-2" = "PASSWORD-2"
 ```